 It is useful to know that in the case dividends have been granted under certain irregularities, they will be returned if it can be proved that the associates receiving them had knowledge of the irregularities or should have had knowledge regarding them.
 Our lawyers in Romania can provide more details.

 The directors of a company are the persons who will be held liable solidly against the company on what concerns the real existence of the paid dividends.

 Yes.
 The law provides that, if dividends are not paid within 6 months starting from the date on which the annual financial statements for the year ended were approved, the company owes penalty interests after this period of time and under the Romanian law on this matter.
+Our lawyers in Romania can provide updated information on the penalties.
 The sole requirement is that the articles of incorporation or judgment of the general meeting of shareholders which approved the financial statement for the financial year ended do not have a higher interest rate set.

 We can observe here that the legislator wishes to protect the associates of a Romanian company so that in case the company is late in fulfilling its obligations regarding the payment of dividends, the interest charged will be the largest set by the law, either it’s the one set by the articles of incorporation of the company, or that established by the law regarding the remunerative statutory interest and penalties for monetary obligations.

 What happens in case I decide to trade my dividends to another person?

 In this situation, the dividends due after the date of the transmission of the shares belong to the assignee, unless the parties have agreed otherwise.
 If you wish to proceed with this step, our Romanian lawyers can assist.